Piano Recital: Joseph-Maurice Weder

 - Lento assai

-As the artist explained in his initial remarks, he regarded Liszt’s sonata to be the center of the program—a work that he has recorded on CD, and which he allegedly has worked with intensely over the past 10 years.
+As the artist explained in his initial remarks, he regarded Liszt’s sonata to be the center of the program.
+It’s a work that he has recorded on CD.
+He allegedly has worked intensely with this over the past 10 years.
 Needless to say that this boosted the listener’s expectations.

 However—let me say this upfront: I was instantly disappointed to see that Weder performed this from the score.
 First, this could hardly conform with 10 years of intense work with this music.
 Weder not only read the score, he also turned the pages himself.
 Inevitably, this kept parts of the artist’s attention busy with the “logistics”.
 And it made it impossible perform freely, to control the overall dramaturgy of this monstrous sonata structure (a single movement of around 30 minutes), let alone to take inspiration from the audience, the venue, the acoustics, to allow for any spontaneity!

-True, there are notable artists, even with decades of experience, such as the late Sviatoslav Richter (1915 – 1997) in his later years, who gave highly impressive performances with the score—but Richter had somebody turn the pages, and he only did this in reaction to unexpected memory lapses that occurred somewhere at the height of his career.
-With such rare exceptions, everybody for sure would expect this sonata to be presented by heart—certainly after 10 years (!) of study, but even already at the end of a pianist’s education, in exams, etc.
+True, there are notable artists, even with decades of experience, such as the late Sviatoslav Richter (1915 – 1997) in his later years, who gave highly impressive performances with the score.
+However, Richter had somebody turn the pages.
+And he only did this in reaction to unexpected memory lapses that occurred somewhere at the height of his career.
+With such rare exceptions, everybody for sure would expect this sonata to be presented by heart.
+Most certainly after 10 years (!) of study, but even already at the end of a pianist’s education, in exams, etc.